svijaykoushik/express-api-ts-boilerplate/README.md

 ## Getting started

-Download the project in to your computer and extract the contents in a known location.
+Download the project in to your computer from the [releases](https://github.com/svijaykoushik/express-api-ts-boilerplate/releases) section and extract the contents in a known location.
 To install the dependencies use

 `npm install`

+Edit the package.json to fit your project and start working.

 ## Packages included